The new rule defines attempts to collect a time-barred debt a false or deceptive practice, forbidden to debt collectors.

 A statute of limitations governs prescribes how long a creditor may use the courts to collect its debt.
 Each state has its own statute of limitations for different kinds of legal actions.
 See the state by state list of statutes of limitation mid way through this article.

-In some states, the creditor may not even file an action on a time -barred debt; in other states, the person being sued has to answer the complaint and assert the statute of limitations to defeat a time barred claim.
+In some states like California, the creditor may not even file an action on a time -barred debt; in other states, the person being sued has to answer the complaint and assert the statute of limitations to defeat a time barred claim.

 In the real world of consumer debt, too many consumers don’t appear in court to defend themselves from time barred debt and the creditor wins.